McCoy1701/Jakestering-Driver/README.md

 COMING SOON COMPANION LIBRARY "JAKESTERING" COMING SOON

-*for c only fuck anything else, but you can make it if you want too...*
+*for c only fuck anything else, but you can make it if you want to...*

 THIS ONLY WORKS FOR THE RASPBERRY PI ZERO v1.3!!!
 It could work for other boards if they have the bcm2835.